amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 More details about these related set of processes of nasalisation disappearing, turning into anusvāra, `n`, `v` etc. can be seen [here](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md).

 Now what remains is the process of producing the leading consonant `n` in `nīn`/`nin`.
-Caldwell has argued (rightly so) that prefixes are not natural to Dravidian languages and rarely found and used this as a strong argument for the leading consonant `n` in  `nīn`/`nin` being crucial to the second-person pronominal roots.
+Caldwell has argued (rightly so) that prefixes are not natural to and rarely found in Dravidian languages and has used this as a strong argument for the leading consonant `n` in  `nīn`/`nin` being crucial to the second-person pronominal roots.

 - > If, as we have seen, 'nâ' is to be regarded as the primitive form of the Drâvidian pronoun of the first person, and the final 'n' as merely a sign of number, or as an euphonic formative, it might appear extraordinary, that in the pronominal terminations of the verb, the initial 'n,' the primitive sign of the personality has invariably and altogether disappeared; whilst the first person singular is represented by the final 'n' alone.
 We might almost be led to suppose the initial 'n' to be a formative prefix, and the succeeding vowel to be the real pronominal base.
 Formative and definitive pre-fixes, however, are utterly unknown to the Dravidian languages; ...